KeitaW/dotfiles/README.md

 # dotfiles
-A repository that contains configuration files.
+A repository that contains various configuration files.

 ## References
 This repo is based on